 This challenging route starts off in Loch Lomond & The Trossachs National Park and heads through Queen Elizabeth Forest Park and fine Trossachs scenery.
 There are several settlements along the way which are ideal for a stop off and a bite to eat.

 As the route heads out of the National Park you’ll come across the Glen Ogle viaduct above Lochearnhead – a wonderful, traffic-free steep ascent on a cycleway with views back towards Loch Earn and Ben Vorlich.
-The route then descends into the wooded hillsides and rich farmlands of Highland Perthshire as it runs along the south shore of lovely Loch Tay (visit the Scottish Crannog Centre and stop off in Kenmore), ending in the pretty town of Aberfeldy.
+The route then descends into the wooded hillsides and rich farmlands of Highland Perthshire as it runs along the south shore of lovely Loch Tay, ending in the pretty town of Aberfeldy.
 Return by outward route or carry on along Route 7, for a further 16 miles, to Pitlochry and take a train back to Glasgow from there.

 6. Oban to Inverness

 Distance: 109 miles (one way)